14 Of The Greatest And Most Famous Brazilian Singers Of All Time

 Building a storied career as one of the most influential artists in Brazil, Carlos has sold over 140 million albums worldwide, most of which are self-titled but include the name of their most popular hit.

-Starting at age 9, Carlos studied piano and guitar.
-He quickly developed an ear for singing as well and was featured on the radio in the 50s.
+Hailing from Espírito Santo, Brazil, Carlos started at age 9 studying piano and guitar.
+He quickly developed an ear for singing as well and was featured on the radio in the 1950s.

 4. Astrud Gilberto

-Astrud Gilberto is yet another singer to have gained Brazilian success before crossing the Caribbean Sea into the American realm of jazz and Latin jazz.
+Yet another singer to have gained Brazilian success before crossing the Caribbean Sea into the American realm of jazz and Latin jazz is Astrud Gilberto.
+She gained fame in her early 20s, thanks largely to the influence of her then-husband, famous saxophonist Stan Getz.

-Her first album went gold, selling well over 1 million copies.
-She continued to work with Verve Records, one of the largest jazz labels at the time.
-She continued a busy life in the US and toured abroad, performing regularly throughout the 80s and 90s.
+Her first album went Gold, selling well over a million copies.
+Astrud continued to work with Verve Records, one of the largest jazz labels at the time and had a busy life in the US.
+She also toured abroad, performing regularly throughout the 1980s and ’90s.

 6. Caetano Veloso

-Growing up in the Bahia Province, Veloso took up guitar and vocals while studying philosophy in college.
+A well-known name among Brazilian singers is Caetano Veloso.
+Growing up in the Bahia Province of Brazil, he took up guitar and vocals while studying philosophy in college.

-He quickly returned once things stabilized politically and has maintained a career there since.
+He returned in 1972 once things stabilized politically and has maintained a career there since, releasing several acclaimed albums, including Tropicalia 2, to commemorate the movement

 7. Carmen Miranda

-The common cultural impression of Carmen Miranda is that she’s the lady with all those fruit on her hat.
+The common cultural impression of Carmen Miranda is that she’s the lady with all those fruits on her hat.
 But the Portuguese-born Brazilian was much more than an interesting wardrobe choice.

-Born in 1909, by the 1930s, she was the highest-paid female performer in America.
+Born in 1909, she was the highest-paid female performer in America by the 1930s.
 Miranda parlayed a lovely singing voice and dazzling stage presence into global stardom in much the same way that Madonna would in the 1980s.

 8. Gilberto Gil

-Gilberto Gil carried the torch that so many Brazilian singers of his generation did, becoming politically vocal (pun not intended) throughout the 70s.
+From Salvador, Bahia, Gilberto Gil carried the torch that so many Brazilian singers of his generation did, becoming politically vocal (pun not intended) throughout the 1970s.

-Like Caetano Veloso, Gil went on to shape the Tropicalia sound, at times from Europe when Brazil was less safe.
+Like Caetano Veloso, Gil went on to shape the Tropicália sound, at times from Europe when Brazil was less safe, like the album Gilberto Gil (Nêga).

 This was excellent timing for the music scene in Brazil during the infancy of online music distribution since Gil spoke out about artists not being compensated fairly.